bengarrett/retrotxtjs/README.md

 #### Web server requirement

 RetrotxtJS uses ES6 modules that cannot be run locally in a browser due to their security requirements.
 Otherwise, the browser will throw CORS errors and abort the scripts.

-#### RetrotxtJS location

-RetrotxtJS expects all assets to maintain the same relative directory structure found in `dist/`.
-However, you may place these directories (`css/`, `font/`, `js/`) in any subdirectory you wish.
-So instead of putting these directories in the webserver root, you could store them in the subdirectory `lib/retrotxt/` and update the script element as so:

 ```html
 <script defer src="/lib/retrotxt/js/retrotxt-init.js">